 C.0 Introduction

-The Secure Environment supporting security functions specified by oneM2M provides a level and a type of protection (e .g. integrity protection, confidentiality, tamper resistance) to the information it contains, independently of the method of protection (e.g. UICC, embedded security element, TEE, etc.).
+The Secure Environment supporting security functions specified by oneM2M provides a level and a type of protection (e .g. integrity protection, confidentiality, tamper resistance) to the information it contains, independently of the method of protection (e.g. UICC, embedded secure element, TEE, etc.).
 Administration of their content is implementation dependent and relies on existing standards within specific Secure Environment technologies.
 Some of them are listed below for information.

 C.1 UICC